Human Spaceflights

 Flight

-Launch from the Baikonur Cosmodrome; landing 48 km southwest of Tselinograd.
+Launch from the Baikonur Cosmodrome and landing 48 km southwest of Tselinograd.

 The spacecraft arrived at the Salyut 3 space station successfully, but the cosmonauts were unable to dock, because of a fault in the automated docking-system (Igla).
-Soyuz had no reserves or backup systems for repeated manual docking attempts, so the mission had to be abandoned.
-Later on the state commission found that the Igla docking system of the Soyuz needed serious modification.
+The Soyuz spacecraft had no reserves or backup systems for repeated manual docking attempts, so the mission had to be abandoned.
+Later on, the state commission discovered that the Igla docking system of the Soyuz needed serious modification.
+This could not be completed before Salyut 3 decayed.

 Photos